dreamsofautonomy/arch-from-scratch/README.md

 $ vgcreate arch /dev/mapper/luks_lvm
 ```

 Create a volume for your swap space.
-A good size for this is your disk space + 2GB.
+A good size for this is your RAM size + 2GB.
-In my case 66G.
+In my case, 64GB of RAM + 2GB = 66G.

 ```
 $ lvcreate -n swap -L 66G arch